deepset-ai/haystack-tutorials/markdowns/19_Text_to_Image_search_pipeline_with_MultiModal_Retriever.md

 # Initializing the DocumentStore

-A DocumentStore stores the documents that the search pipeline uses to find relevant images for your query string.
+A DocumentStore contains Documents, which in this case are references to the images that Haystack will compare with your query.
 Here we are using the InMemoryDocumentStore since it requires no external dependencies.
 To learn more about the DocumentStore and the different types of external databases that we support, see [DocumentStore](https://docs.haystack.deepset.ai/docs/document_store).

 ```
 from haystack.document_stores import InMemoryDocumentStore

-document_store = InMemoryDocumentStore()
+document_store = InMemoryDocumentStore(embedding_dim=512)
 ```

 # Downloading data

 Download 18 sample images of different animals from .
-You can find them in data/tutorial1 as a set of .txt files
+You can find them in data/tutorial19/spirit-animals/ as a set of .jpg files.

 ```